icmx/linux-guides/source/2-components/11-shell.md

   - Values can be quoted with single or double quotes, e.g. `-a "file name"` or `--param='value with spaces'`.
   - Options list can be manually terminated with empty two dashes `--` option, so text after `--` will be treated as `target` part of command.
 Normally you don't have to do that, but sometimes you can e.g. face with files which names are similar to options keys.
 In that case `--` will be useful.

-All these options features are not strict rules, but more like style arrangements.
+All these features are not strict rules, but more like style arrangements.
 There are some exceptions like `dd` or `tar` commands which have their own options style.

 #### Target